sequenceiq/munchausen/README.md

 This is a work in progress, the following things will be added soon:

+- support Swarm with TLS

 - bootstrapping from a static file descriptor

-- support Swarm with TLS

-- explicitly setting which nodes are Consul servers

-- error handling